Carlos Alcaraz will face Novak Djokovic in a men's Wimbledon final for the ages - ExBulletin

 He’s a bit like them, Medvedev said.

-Djokovic has won 23 Grand Slam titles, more than any man in tennis history over a century, and is aiming for his record eighth Wimbledon men’s record, including a fifth in a row.
+Djokovic has won 23 Grand Slam titles, more than any man in tennis history over a century, and is seeking his record eighth Wimbledon men’s record, including the fifth in a row.

 Alcaraz is a generational talent, the first teenager to complete a year at the top of the ATP rankings.
 He won the US Open last year and is now a contender for a second major championship.